Market context for

 Discover all queryable fields and their types.

-Register a webhook URL for watchlist change notifications.
+Create a webhook for watchlist change alerts.

 Built for how agents consume data.

-Categorical data, less prompt engineering
+Market-state data, less prompt engineering

 Responses like "rsi_zone": "oversold" are already in a format the model understands.
 No need to explain what RSI > 70 means.